Manaslu Avalanche: Disaster that Led to 11 Deaths in 2012

 3. What caused the Manaslu Avalanche?

 There has been a lot of snowfall on Mount Manaslu.
-It was reported by Yukta Gurung, one of the Sherpas in charge of managing the climbing routes, that constant snowfall was what caused the avalanche – as there was continuous snowfall for 15 days.
+Yukta Gurung, one of the Sherpas in charge of managing the climbing routes, reported that continuous snowfall for 15 days caused the avalanche.

 4. How many people have died on Mount Manaslu?